 - That the defendant knew the matter was being misrepresented

 In the case of Community Health, there are clearly alleged victims and damages.
 The Department of Justice claims the health care provider cheated Medicaid and taxpayers out of millions of dollars due to inflated payments.

 This leaves prosecutors to show that Community Health knew it was paying its physicians above their fair-market values.
 And according to the Indianapolis Star, prosecutors may have good footing.
 They have a whistleblower report, plus records from meetings in which board officials addressed the inflated salaries.
 However, that doesn’t make their case a given.
 Community Health has said it complied with the law and relied on a third-party valuator to set its salaries.

 Of course, the Stark Law doesn’t just apply to large networks.
 It applies to all clinics and practices.
 And it’s sprawling and far-reaching enough that nearly anyone could find themselves under investigation.

-At Kammen & Moudy, our attorneys are experienced with fraud charges and investigations.
+At Kammen & Moudy, LLC, our attorneys are experienced with fraud charges and investigations.
 We know that many cases that may look like fraud on the outside are more complex on the inside.
 Accordingly, we work hard to bring the larger picture into view and spotlight any defenses and mitigating factors.